 Eligibility for special education and related services is based on a referral, evaluation and the statewide placement process.
 To meet the needs of children with exceptionalities, certified special education teachers and related service personnel provide services.
-Staff members and parents can make a referral for special education services regarding a particular student to the Data Support and Intervention (DSI) Team or you may contact the Special Education Director.
+Staff members and parents can make a referral for special education services regarding a particular student to the Response to Instruction (RTI) Team or you may contact the Special Education Director.